Yannmm/yannmm.github.io/_posts/2024-5-13-cookie-session-and-rails-csrf-protection.md

 Generally, once a user logs in, the application stores his information in the session (the place).
 And use that information in subsequent request to make sure the user is valid and logged-in (the period).

 For rails, several store mechanisms are provided, you can store session data in any of them via a `unified` API.
+Notice, all of below options have the prerequisite of `Cookies` enabled on the browser, which stores `session_id`.

 -  `CookieStore`: Store all data inside a cookie, in addition to the session ID
 -  `CacheStore`: Store data inside the Rails cache